 As the body struggles to cope with inefficient airflow during sleep, the jaw is often thrust forward to compensate.
 This can lead to teeth grinding (bruxism) and temporomandibular disorder, resulting in new symptoms of orofacial pain.

 The correct treatment of snoring and sleep apnoea may involve a combination therapies including a mandibular advancement splint (MAS), weight loss and improvements in sleeping position or use of a CPAP (continuous positive airway pressure) breathing machine.

-Our team of physiotherapist, exercise physiologists and dentists will work with your referring health team to find the treatment program that is right for you.
-We offer a money back guarantee on your initial consultation if you don't feel we have been able to help you.
+Our team of sleep medicine dentists will work with your referring health team to find the treatment program that is right for you.

 Considering snoring or sleep apnoea treatment?
-Glen Iris, Malvern, Armadale, Toorak and Prahran locals can call us on 9824-8868 to book an obligation free consultation today.
+Glen Iris, Caulfield North, Toorak and Prahran locals can call us on 9824-8868 to book a consultation today.